LeetLLM

 GPU Serving & AutoscalingContent Moderation System

-GPU Serving & Autoscaling gave you a fleet that can survive production traffic.
+GPU Serving & Autoscaling gave you a fleet that can survive live traffic.
 A/B testing decides whether a large language model (LLM), prompt, routing, or retrieval change should receive that traffic at all.

-Imagine you run the customer support bot for an online retailer.
-Right now the bot uses a simple system prompt: "Be helpful."
-Your team proposes a new prompt: "Be helpful, cite the relevant return or shipping policy, and use the customer's name from the order context."
-The new prompt sounds better, but how do you prove it?
+A developer-doc assistant for an internal platform currently uses a simple system prompt: "Be helpful."
+Your team proposes a new prompt: "Be helpful, cite the relevant API docs or runbook, and use the repository and service context from the request."
+It sounds better, but how do you prove it?

-You can't just ask three engineers which replies they prefer.
-You need a rigorous experiment.
-A click or completed return is directly observable; LLM answer quality often needs a rubric or reviewer, and generated wording can vary across runs.
-A 1% improvement in a quality score isn't valuable if it comes with an unacceptable latency increase or a safety regression.
+Three engineers preferring one reply proves nothing.
+You need a real experiment.
+A clicked citation, accepted runbook, or question resolved without human escalation is directly observable; LLM answer quality often needs a rubric or reviewer, and generated wording can vary across runs.
+A 1% quality gain isn't worth an unacceptable latency or safety regression.

-This article walks you through designing a real online experiment for an LLM-powered feature.
-You'll build a concrete test from hypothesis to verdict, using a customer support bot as the running example.
-Along the way you'll learn metric selection, statistical sizing, traffic routing, and the biases that can fool you into shipping a regression.
+You'll take a developer-doc assistant through a real online experiment, from hypothesis to verdict, while learning metric selection, sample sizing, traffic routing, and biases that can fool you into shipping a regression.

 Why LLM A/B testing is different